-- Conversion kicks following a try must be taken within 90 seconds from the time the try was scored. - If the ball is kicked or thrown away, the time taken to retrieve the ball is included in the 90 seconds if the scoring team kicked or threw the ball away, and is not included if defenders kicked or threw the ball away.
+• Conversion kicks following a try must be taken within 90 seconds from the time the try was scored.
+The time taken to retrieve a ball is included in the 90 seconds if the scoring team kicked or threw the ball away, and is not included if defenders kicked or threw the ball away.